The Clinton School offers a Master of Public Service (MPS) degree, both in-person and through Clinton School Online.

-Additionally (for the MPS degree track only), concurrent degree options include a MPS/Juris Doctorate in collaboration with the University of Arkansas at Little Rock (Bowen School of Law), an MPS/MBA with the University of Arkansas (Walton College of Business), as well as a MPS/Master of Public Health in conjunction with the University of Arkansas School for Medical Science (Boozman College of Public Health).
-In order to be accepted into any of these concurrent degree programs, the applicant must separately apply and be accepted into both the Clinton School and the concurrent program of their choice.
-The 2019 Clinton School MPS application deadline is January 20, 2019.
+Additionally, for the MPS degree track only, concurrent degree options include an MPS/Juris Doctor in collaboration with the University of Arkansas at Little Rock (Bowen School of Law), an MPS/MBA with the University of Arkansas (Walton College of Business), an MPS/Master of Public Health in conjunction with the University of Arkansas School for Medical Sciences (Boozman College of Public Health), and a Master of Social Work from the University of Arkansas at Little Rock School of Social Work.

 The Clinton School Speaker Series not only enhances the education of Clinton School students, but also provides a venue for the public to engage in intellectual discussions on the issues of the day.